Our Louisiana Attorneys Protect Victims of Church Abuse

 - An estimate valuing the future emotional impact the church abuse may cause

 Louisiana House Bill 492, passed in 2021 established a “look back” law, active through 2024.
 This law provides child molestation victims over the age of 28 a three-year window to pursue unresolved or unopened claims.
-We encourage church abuse victims to reach out to our law office as soon as possible to guide them through the legal process.
+This law has been challenged recently, with the Louisiana Supreme Court set to rule on the matter soon.
+However, we encourage church abuse victims to reach out to our law office now to help guide them through the legal process.

 Consult With a Lawyer You Can Trust Today